Ahmedelwaafy/Nike-Ecommerce/README.md

 7-Add a certain logic to the index.js file, you can get this logic from  [here](https://github.com/Ahmedelwaafy/Nike-API).

-8-Add your JSON data to the dp.json file.
+8-Add your JSON data to the dp.json file, and run the npm run start script

 9-Add, commit and push the changes.